co1ncidence/gunmetal/README.md

 <h3 align="center">Installation</h1>

-<p align="center">Easy, simply place the `gunmetal.vim` file inside your vim colors folder, which should be either `~/.vim/colors/` or `~/.config/nvim/colors`, and then set `colorscheme mountaineer` in your vim config file.
-There are no options to this colorscheme, it works great out of the box.</p>
+Easy, simply place the `gunmetal.vim` file inside your vim colors folder, which should be either `~/.vim/colors/` or `~/.config/nvim/colors`, and then set `colorscheme mountaineer` in your vim config file.
+There are no options to this colorscheme, it works great out of the box.